mahdijf7/react-custom/README.md

 # react- task-list
-seending data to firebase and get back working with custom hook
+sending data to firebase and get back from it working with custom hook